Your Black Muslim Bakery: Murder of Chauncey Bailey

+Broussard initially denied repeatedly that he had killed Bailey, including during an interview with 60 Minutes.
+But eventually, Broussard admitted to police that he did in fact ambush and murder Bailey on Bey's orders and implicated Antoine Mackey as the driver of the van during the murder.

 Closure of bakery and conviction

-The Alameda County Health Department closed YBMB after rat droppings were found inside the bakery and dead rats found on the rooftop, along with other waste which was leaking into drainage lines.
-As a result, police officers called in Oakland's Vector Control during the raid, along with the state of California Department of Fish and Game and the Alameda Country District Attorney's Office environmental crimes unit.
+The Alameda County Health Department closed YBMB after rat droppings were found inside the bakery and dead rats were found on the rooftop, along with other waste which was leaking into drainage lines.
+As a result, police officers called in Oakland's Vector Control during the raid, along with the State of California Department of Fish and Game and the Alameda Country District Attorney's Office environmental crimes unit.
 Pending fines could have reached up to $5,000 per day.

-On August 4, 2007, Broussard was booked on suspicion of murder for the killing of Bailey, having told police detectives that he considered himself "a good soldier."
+On August 4, 2007, Broussard was booked on suspicion of murder for the killing of Bailey, having told police detectives that he considered himself "a good soldier".
 Yusuf IV was also arrested that day on the outstanding San Francisco warrant, and held without bail in the May kidnapping-for-ransom case.
-His brother Joshua, Halfin and one of the other arrestees from the morning prior were being held in connection with the earlier kidnappings, including the assault of the one woman in May.
+His brother Joshua, Halfin, and one of the other arrestees from the morning prior were being held in connection with the earlier kidnappings, including the assault of a woman in May.

 On August 7, Broussard was arraigned in Alameda County Superior Court for Bailey's murder, and also charged with being a convicted felon in possession of a firearm and with having a prior felony conviction from San Francisco.
+He chose to plead guilty and testify against Bey and Mackey.
 In August 2011, he was sentenced to 25 years in state prison.
-On June 11, 2011, Yusuf IV was convicted on three counts of first-degree murder and sentenced to life in prison.
-In 2015, a state appeals court upheld the convictions of Yusuf Bey IV and Antoine Mackey.
+On June 9, 2011, Yusuf IV was convicted on three counts of first-degree murder.
+Antoine Mackey was convicted of two counts of first-degree murder the same day.
+Both were sentenced to life in prison without the possibility of parole on August 26, 2011.
+In 2015, a state appeals court upheld both of their convictions and sentences.

+On June 5, 2025, Broussard was released from prison on parole.
+He must remain within 70 miles of San Luis Obispo.